2024-2025 Capital Seminary & Graduate School Catalog

 Evaluation of Academic Progress

 Students' academic progress will be reviewed at the end of each payment period (semester.)
-Students who are not successfully meeting the minimum levels, as outlined above, have not made satisfactory academic progress.
+Students who are not successfully meeting the minimum levels, as outlined above, have not made satisfactory academic progress and will be notified of this via email.
 The first time a student fails to make satisfactory academic progress at the end of a payment period, they will be placed on a “Financial Aid Warning.”
 The student may continue to receive Title IV aid for one payment period, and no appeal is necessary for this semester.

 Appeal Process